Best Sander to Remove Paint

 - COMFORT: The Bosch ROS65VC 6 Random Orbit Sander and Polisher features Bosch’s exclusive Vibration Control a suspension system to minimize vibration for superior handling and maximum comfort

-First is a micro-filter dust canister with an integrated paper filter and screw-off cap, and the second – a vacuum hose connection with airflow control.
+The first is a micro-filter dust canister with an integrated paper filter and screw-off cap, and the second – a vacuum hose connection with airflow control.
 Both of them fasten easily to the port.

 For removing paint, I’d recommend using a shop vac with an appropriate HEPA filter every time.

-This sander is fast and feels great.
+This electric sander is fast and feels great.
 Variable speed and multiple grips on the body(including the removable handle at the front) make it a very efficient tool for multiple applications.
 Although it only has 3.3 Amps of power, I think, in this case, it is enough to tackle any paint removal job you throw at it.

 - 5 and 6-inch pads